SarthakGupta2912/sarthakgupta_weather_assignment/README.md

 -Full-Screen Mode: Runs in full-screen mode for an immersive user experience.

 How to run the app.
-1. Download and install app-release.apk from the path "build\app\outputs\flutter-apk".
+1. Download and install app-release.apk.